 The Bias Cut

 After a jersey face mask rather than cotton or linen?
 Try The Bias Cut, which is offering soft, stretchy coverings in an array of fun animal prints.
 For each one bought, the brand will donate £5 to charity Hospice UK, the national charity for hospice and palliative care.

-Another two-layered cotton face mask, each pack comes with a coordinating print theme in a range of pretty new season fabrics.
+Another two-layered cotton face mask, each pack of two comes with a coordinating print theme in a range of pretty new season fabrics.
 They’re also reinforced with flexible wire in the nose area.

 An affordable, unisex pick that works out at £7.50 per mask.
 The outside is made of moisture-repellent material while the inside is moisture-absorbing to keep you comfortable for longer.
-There are two sizes available – S or M – and a choice of black or white.
+There are four sizes available, from XS – L, and a rainbow of 10 colours to choose from.

 Le Colonel, which usually manufactures bow ties and other accessories, has turned its hand to masks for men, women and children in a range of Liberty London fabrics.
 Each one has three layers of fabric – two external layers of cotton and a central filter layer.

 Sera of London x The Lady Garden Foundation